eliaperantoni/dear_ctf/04_tw17_justdoit.md

 print(p.recvall(1).decode())
 ```

 `0x0804a080` is the address of the `flag` global.
 I got that from Ghidra.
+The address is static (doesn't change between executions) only because this executable is not PIE (Position Independent Executable).
+I'll explain PIE in future challenges.

 ```
 ~/Downloads > python pwn_just_do_it.py